Know before you go

-Three entrances to the site exist, although all are fairly difficult to access.
-The first is via a permissive path which leads from Gibbs Hill to the southwestern corner of the reserve (NY749668), where a boardwalk leads across the western site of the reserve.
-The second is via a permissive path leading south from the public footpath (along a farm track) between Gibbs Hill and Greenlee Farm (NY759699) – the reserve is entered through a single latch gate.
-The third is via a public footpath from the east leaving the Pennine Way (NY780705) and entering the reserve through a 5-bar gate.
+Two entrances to the site exist, although all are fairly difficult to access.
+The first is via a permissive path leading south from the public footpath (along a farm track) between Gibbs Hill and Greenlee Farm (NY758699) – the reserve is entered through a single latch gate.
+The second is via a public footpath from the east leaving the Pennine Way (NY779706) and entering the reserve through a 5-bar gate.
 The terrain is generally level within the reserve, but very tussocky grass and marshy ground.

 When to visit

 This is one of the Roman Wall Loughs and is managed jointly between Northumberland Wildlife Trust and Northumberland National Park Authority.
 This National Nature Reserve has a bird hide and boardwalk through the reed beds.